 Step 3.
 After that, find and click the "Execute 1 Operation" button on the toolbar and choose "Apply" to start the conversion.

-Once the MBR to GPT conversioni process completes, you will get the full size of your HDD, SSD, or external hard drive again.
+Once the MBR to GPT conversion process completes, you will get the full size of your HDD, SSD, or external hard drive again.

 Method 3.
-Create New Volume to Make Use of Unallocted Space on Disk
+Create New Volume to Make Use of Unallocated Space on Disk

-Sometimes, the hard drive showing half capacity is because the other half space is unallocated.
+Sometimes, the hard drive shows half capacity because the other half-space is unallocated.
 You can create new simple volumes on the disk to make full use of the other half or partial unused space: